Engineering the Vibe: Power User Strategies for Claude Code

 When debugging, don't paste raw logs into the chat.
 Instead:

-1. Pipe your terminal output to a .md or .txt file in a logs/ folder
+- Pipe your terminal output to a

-3. The model reads it with full context (no truncation, no copy-paste errors)
+logs/server.mdand tell me why X is happening" - The model reads it with full context (no truncation, no copy-paste errors)

 This gets you to root cause almost every time.
 Structured log files are significantly more useful than wall-of-text chat pastes.